 Never Self-Diagnose MS From Anxiety

-How MS Causes Anxiety
+How MS is Linked to Anxiety

 That's something very important to keep in mind.
 Developing anxiety is normal with MS simply because MS is a frightening disease.
 Anxiety is a response to danger, and MS makes that anxiety warranted, which makes it harder to control.

 In addition, the symptoms of MS can be triggers for those that already have anxiety.
-Panic disorder is a great example.
+Panic disorder is a pertinent example.
 Many people with panic disorder have panic attacks as result of changes in their body's sensations, and MS can cause changes in sensations that trigger panic attacks.
 While MS isn't technically causing the panic attacks directly, it's creating an environment that makes them far more likely.

 All of these are the reasons that anxiety is a common condition for those with MS.